easbarba/easbarba.github.io/docs/index.md

 Title: Home Page
 layout: default
 ---
-Hi, I'm Alex Barbosa, a Linux advocate and Programmer based in Brazil.

-I have as goal to introduce useful articles on Debian, Emacs, Guix, and miscellaneous programming topics.
+Hi, I'm Alex Barbosa.
+I have as goal to introduce helpful articles on Linux, Emacs and Programming.

 ## Articles